Porkypus/sign-language-recognition-project/README.md

 # Initialisation

-This current collection of scripts uses the LSA64 dataset, linked [here](https://facundoq.github.io/datasets/lsa64/).
-The current plan is to extract features from the BSL dict dataset, linked [here](https://github.com/gulvarol/bsldict).
+This current collection of scripts uses the [LSA64](https://facundoq.github.io/datasets/lsa64/) dataset.
+The current plan is to extract features from the [bsldict](https://github.com/gulvarol/bsldict) dataset.
 Further information will be added as progress continues.

-This project is based on the work linked [here](https://www.sicara.fr/blog-technique/sign-language-recognition-using-mediapipe)
+This project is based on this [work](https://www.sicara.fr/blog-technique/sign-language-recognition-using-mediapipe)